Individuals and Families

 • You always ask for the manufacturer’s warranty in writing on items such as siding, windows, roofing materials, and heating and cooling equipment.

-Don’t enter into a home improvement deal unless it is in writing and is signed by both you and the contractor.
+Don’t enter into a home improvement project unless all details are in writing and is signed by both you and the contractor.
 The contract should detail all of the necessary information for completing the work, such as:

 • A complete description of the work to be done, timeframe, and the materials to be used.